ci4rail/velog/README.md

 The velog application stores messages from the MVB and CAN bus in parallel into separate csv files.
 The csv files are stored in a configurable directory.

-The csv files names begin with by default with `mvb` and `can` followed by a number that is incremented for each new file.
+The csv files names begin with `mvb` and `can` followed by a number that is incremented for each new file.
 Different prefixes can be configured in the config file via the `FileName` property.

 A new file is created when the current file reaches the maximum size, which is 4GB on a vfat filesystem.
 A new file is also created when the application is started, for example when the system is rebooted.